vfilby/folder-to-sample-chain/README.md

 # NI Sample Chainer

+> ⚠️ **VIBE-CODED WARNING** ⚠️
+>
+> This project was vibe-coded (though by someone who knows how to code) for a specific use case: creating sample chains for the Elektron Digitakt 2 from a particular audio library structure.
+While it's designed to be flexible, **results may vary** depending on your specific audio files, directory structure, and use case.
+>
+> **Use at your own risk** and test thoroughly with your audio material before relying on it for production work.

+---

 A Python-based audio processing tool designed to create evenly spaced sample chains from local WAV files, specifically optimized for use with the Elektron Digitakt 2 sampler.

 ## 🎯 Project Overview